 Active-Passive Multi-Site Deployment

 But, if your application is running in a multi-site deployment, then the question you have to address is what to do about ASP.NET Session State storage.
-If your ASP.NET application is deployed in an active-passive multi-site configuration, then all your ASP.NET Session State is being created and stored in the active site.
-And, the passive site does not have any session data.
-So, if the active site goes down and all the traffic is redirected to the passive site, then all users will suddenly lose their sessions and will have to start over.
-You can avoid this by using NCache Bridge Topology.
+If you have deployed your ASP.NET application in an active-passive multi-site configuration, then all your ASP.NET Session States are being created and stored in the active site.
+The passive site does not have any session data.
+So, if the active site goes down and all the traffic redirects to the passive site, all users will suddenly lose their sessions and have to start over.
+You can avoid this by using the NCache Bridge Topology.

-Once you create a Bridge between the active and the passive sites, the active site starts submitting all adds, updates, and removes of ASP.NET Session State objects to the Bridge.
+Once you create a Bridge between the active and the passive sites, the active site starts submitting all adds, updates and removes of ASP.NET Session State objects to the Bridge.
 The Bridge asynchronously replicates them across the WAN to the passive site.
-The nice thing about the Bridge architecture is that it doesn’t block the active site operations at all so you don’t see any performance degradation because of it.
+The Bridge architecture does not block the active site operations, so you do not see any performance degradation.
 The only issue you have to keep in mind is that since the Bridge replicates asynchronously, there may be some sessions in the “replication queue” that won’t make it to the passive site if the active site abruptly shuts down.
-But, this is usually a very small number.
-Read more about NCache Bridge Topology and all the situations where you can use it.
+But this is usually an insignificant number.
+Read more about NCache Bridge Topology and all the situations where it is beneficial for you.

 Active-Active Multi-Site Deployment

 If your ASP.NET application is deployed to two or more active sites simultaneously, then you should avoid replicating ASP.NET Session State to all the sites to save on bandwidth cost.
 However, you probably want the ability to route some traffic to other sites to handle overflow situations.